bryback/quickseq/README.md

 The back-end is written in python and represented as a class called Genescript.
 Genomes and DNA sequences are parsed and manipulated using the Biopython library.
 Output is generated via StringIO and zipfile.

-An instance of the current version of QuickSeq is hosted at quickseq0.appspot.com
+An instance of the current QuickSeq v0.9 is hosted at quickseq0.appspot.com